-All the three places we visit are within easy walking distance and sit-in for wine tasting and a glass of your choice and paired snacks available at every stop.
+All three places we visit are within easy walking distance and sit-in for wine tasting and a glass of your choice and paired snacks are available at every stop.
 Bring your friends for a great evening.

 Explore Baku’s nightlife with a local guide

-Taste nine types of locally made wine
+Taste upto 5 types of locally made wine

 A glass of wine at each wine bar

 Insider’s Guide to Baku Dining